SupplyWolf

 The supply chain solutions platform

-Automation, robotics, and AI dominated attention across 1,100+ MODEX exhibitors — but they represent one layer of a much broader operating system.
+Automation, robotics, and AI dominated attention across 1,000+ MODEX exhibitors, but they represent one layer of a much broader operating system.
 The real signal is the layered stack required to actually move freight.

 Atlanta, GA